SPH73/esse-app/README.md

 Coverage.py is being used to check the code being tested or more specifically to find missing tests or code/modules not included in addition to the django test module and TestCase and SimpleTestCase classes.

-Thanks to the blog post by Adam Johnson [Getting a Django Application to 100% Coverage](https://adamj.eu/tech/2019/04/30/getting-a-django-application-to-100-percent-coverage/) I was able to resolve coverage reporting 98% to 100% by excluding manage.py.
-See screenshots here.
+Thanks to this blog post by Adam Johnson [Getting a Django Application to 100% Coverage](https://adamj.eu/tech/2019/04/30/getting-a-django-application-to-100-percent-coverage/) I was able to resolve coverage reporting 98% to 100% by excluding manage.py.
+See screenshots here and refer to the credit code in manaage.py.

 ## Deployment